roboticsoutreach/robohack-website/docs/tutorials/connecting-kit.md

     cables; the standard USB end goes into any USB socket on the Pi or connected USB hub, the micro-USB end into the Power Board.
-4. Connect the Motor Board to the Power Board by screwing the two 7.5mm (large) CamCons provided onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into the appropriate socket of the Motor Board and the other into a high power socket (marked `H0` or `H1`)
+4. Connect the Motor Board to the Power Board by screwing the two 7.5mm (large) terminal blocks provided onto the opposite ends of a pair of wires, ensuring that positive connects to positive and ground to ground, and then plugging one end into the appropriate socket of the Motor Board and the other into a high power socket (marked `H0` or `H1`)